syncbible/syncbible/README.md

-# Javascripture
+# sync.bible
 A tool for studying scripture, written in Javascript (React and Redux)

 ## Principles

-Javascripture is agnostic; it's purpose is to make it easier to access bible data.
+sync.bible is agnostic; it's purpose is to make it easier to access bible data.
 Doctrine is not a consideration in the interface or the data.
 If there are mistakes in a translation, these are preserved.
 This is important because:

 - it means the tool can be useful to all bible students, not just those of a particular denomination
 - it helps to remove our own bias from our bible study

-However Javascripture is heavily geared towards a "bible only" approach to study.
+However sync.bible is heavily geared towards a "bible only" approach to study.
 This means that, as much as is practical, extra-biblical data is removed to reveal the inspired word as close to how it was revealed.
 This means that:

 - accents and pointing are removed from the original text (as these are later additions)
 - human "definitions" (like Strong's) are removed, as these are merely interpretations